-TABLE 0-8: RECOMMENDED FLOOD MANAGEMENT STANDARDS
+TABLE 0-8: RECOMMENDED FLOOD MANAGEMENT PRACTICES AND STANDARDS

-Category Туре Recommended Standard Minimum Regulations All municipalities should adopt minimum requirements outlined by FEMA for NFIP participation.
-Where appropriate, municipalities should consider adopting higher standards to provide higher levels of protection against loss of life and property due to flooding.
-All communities should enforce floodplain regulations.
-Floodplain Management Practices Property Acquisition All communities should adopt a property acquisition program for repetitive loss structures which can be used as beneficial use area (i.e. pocket park) for the local community.
-Operations & Maintenance Entities should create a maintenance plan for drainage infrastructure in order to prevent more expensive replacement costs.
-Communities should create a drainage infrastructure maintenance strategy following complaints or damages after a storm.
-Flood Awareness Flood Risk All communities should create and maintain a website or webinars on public flood risk awareness.
-All communities should use the best available precipitation data Emergency Preparedness Information Flood Response for regulatory and design criteria/standards.
-All communities should have a Hazard Mitigation Plan for significant storm events.
-All communities should have a warning system to contact Roadways citizens before and during storm events.
-Roadways designated as major thoroughfares are designed such that the 100-year inundation extent is contained within the right-of-way and at least one navigable lane is maintained in each direction.
+Category Туре Recommended Standard Flood All communities should create and maintain a website or Awareness webinars on public flood risk awareness.
+Flood Risk All communities should use the best available precipitation data Emergency Information for regulatory and design criteria/standards.
+Preparedness All communities should have a Hazard Mitigation Plan for Flood Response significant storm events. ribbu kespolise All communities should have a warning system to contact citizens before and during storm events.
+Roadways designated as major thoroughfares are designed such that the 100-year inundation extent is contained within the Roadways right-of-way and at least one navigable lane is maintained in Ruduways each direction.
 Roadways should be designed to cause no adverse impacts up to and including the 100-year storm event.
-New Culverts and Bridge Crossings Culverts should demonstrate no adverse impact for 100-year storm event.
-Development Detention Communities should require compensatory storage for all fill in the 100-year floodplain.
+Culverts and Culverts should demonstrate no adverse impact for 100-year Bridge storm event.
+Crossings Detention Communities should require compensatory storage for all fill in the 100-year floodplain.
 Communities should require all new development in Zone A or unmapped areas provide a hydrologic and hydraulic study and demonstrate no adverse impacts downstream.
-Habitable Structures All habitable structures in coastal communities should be designed such that finished floor elevations are 3 feet above the BFE including the combined riverine and coastal effects.

-Category Туре Recommended Standard All habitable structures in non-coastal communities are designed such that finished floor elevations are 2 feet above the riverine 100-year WSE, EXCEPT where stricter local standards apply.
-Critical Facilities All critical facilities in coastal communities should be designed such that finished floor elevations are 2 feet above the highest elevation of either the riverine 500-year or coastal 100-year WSE including the combined riverine and coastal effects.
+New All habitable structures in coastal communities should be Development Habitable Structures designed such that finished floor elevations are 3 feet above the BFE including the combined riverine and coastal effects.
+All habitable structures in non-coastal communities are designed such that finished floor elevations are 2 feet above the riverine 100-year WSE, EXCEPT where stricter local standards apply.
+All critical facilities in coastal communities should be designed such that finished floor elevations are 2 feet above the highest elevation of either the riverine 500-year or coastal 100-year Critical Facilities WSE including the combined riverine and coastal effects.
 All critical facilities in non-coastal communities should be designed such that finished floor elevations are 2 feet above the riverine 100-year WSE.
-Nature-Based Solution All new construction should consider nature-based solutions, low impact development, or green stormwater infrastructure.
+Nature-Based All new construction should consider nature-based solutions, Solution low impact development, or green stormwater infrastructure.

-The Neches RFPG discussed potential goals for the regional flood plan over a series of monthly meetings from October 2021 to March 2022.
+The Neches RFPG discussed potential goals for the 2023 regional flood plan over a series of monthly meetings from October 2021 to March 2022.
 The adopted goals are listed in Table 0-9.